AdamChochowski/Mesh-God-3000/01 MeshGodOperationsDocumentation.md

 ---

+## Other (MeshGod3000.OperationType) - Combo A (Single)

+Combo Example, will conduct Separate Selected, Remove Unused Materials, Pivot To Bottom and Save as FBX file

+---

+## Other (MeshGod3000.OperationType) - Combo B (Multi)

+Combo Example, will conduct Separate Selected, Remove Unused Materials, Pivot To Bottom and Save as FBX file

+---

 ## Other (MeshGod3000.OperationType) - Orientation Set

 Enables interactive orientation editing by displaying rotation handles that let you adjust the mesh’s orientation in space without rotating its geometry.
 This is useful for correcting alignment, standardizing model rotations, or preparing assets for consistent placement and snapping in a scene.

+---

+## Other (MeshGod3000.OperationType) - Remove Unused Materials

+Removes all materials that are not used by any submesh of the current mesh.
+This operation reduces unnecessary draw calls, lowers the number of active shadow casters, and can significantly improve rendering performance and overall FPS — especially on complex meshes or in large scenes.
+Every submesh is analyzed, and if a material has no geometry assigned to it, it is safely removed from the renderer’s material list.
+Undo is fully supported, allowing you to restore the original material setup at any time.

 ---